AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/xapi.md

 The Experience API (xAPI), is an e-learning software specification that allows learning content and learning systems to speak to each other in a manner that records and tracks all types of learning experiences.
 Learning experiences are recorded in a Learning Record Store (LRS).
 LRSs can exist within traditional learning management systems (LMSs) or on their own.

-For more information on xAPI,  see:   [https://github.com/adlnet/xAPI-Spec](https://github.com/adlnet/xAPI-Spec).
+For more information on xAPI,  see [xAPIc Specifications](https://github.com/adlnet/xAPI-Spec).

 ## How does Learning Manager support xAPI? {#howdoeslearningmanagersupportxapi}